Author: A.N. Nash

 Geometry and Blade Profile: The Shift to Traditional Shapes

-While the majority of Pikal Knives feature a hooked or hawkbill profile—often reminiscent of karambit blades—I have shifted my focus toward more traditional shapes.
-While a hook excels at the “rip,” it can limit the tool’s versatility and increase the difficulty of sharpening.
+While the majority of dedicated RGEI knives feature a hooked or hawkbill profile — often reminiscent of karambit blades — I have shifted my focus toward more traditional shapes.
+While a hook excels at the rip, it can limit the tool’s versatility and increase the difficulty of sharpening.

 Bladetricks Pikal Knife Balbala